kahla-sec/CTF-Writeups/SecurinetsMiniCTF/README.md

 and finally after uploading the foo.jpg file our payload will be :
 >/?page=zip://uploads/foo.jpg%23foo

-Now the foo.php will be unzipped and we will have the possibility to execute any command with
+Now the foo.php will be unzipped and we will have the possibility to execute the command you wrote
->foo.php?command=YourCommandHere(ls first to list all files and then cat the flag file)

 ## My Hero (884 Pts) ##